 Right now I’m sitting outside a small street cafe overlooking the vast and beautiful Lake Geneva.
 It’s a crisp February afternoon yet I’ve chosen a table outside.
-I’m sipping a small glass of red wine and on the left side of my thick winter coat I’m wearing a badge given to me on my recent visit to EMS HQ.
+I’m sipping a small glass of red wine and on the left side of my thick winter coat I’m wearing a badge given to me on my recent visit to EMS headquarter.
 It reads “I feel good”

 All around me I can see evidence of wealth and success.
 People who undoubtedly pushed themselves.
 Names like Cartier, Rolex and Mont Blanc line the roof tops of the tall 1920’s buildings.
 I wonder to myself how successful the people who placed those signs really were.
 From the manual workers that fixed them there to the founders of the very watches themselves.
 Were they proud of the work they had done?
 Was there opportunity to be even better?
 Or did they settle for good enough?

 I smile to myself as I reflect on my journey so far.
-A journey that i’d thought was almost complete only to unexpectedly stumble upon another exciting pathway.
+A journey that I’d thought was almost complete only to unexpectedly stumble upon another exciting pathway.
 A journey that has brought me here, to this very spot on the banks of Lake Geneva.
 Only now do I realise that my journey is only just beginning..

 It was hard.
 General Practice was a slog.
 A battle.
 A fight.
 I’d treated everyone as best I could but maintaining them was difficult and mundane.
 Regulations were getting stricter, time was getting more restricted and budgets were getting tighter.
 I struggled to remain motivated.
-It felt almost like the tools to treat active periodontal disease were in abundance with advice form all corners but maintaining patients was something that just wasn't focussed on.
+It felt almost like the tools to treat active periodontal disease were in abundance with advice from all corners but maintaining patients was something that just wasn't focussed on.
 I would reinforce, retreat as necessary and hope for the best.
 I was demotivated and with retrospect I fear my patients were too.
 Much of my apathy came from thinking this was as good as it was ever going to get.

 At that time something long overdue was happening in the dental world.
 With help from some incredibly driven and incredibly dedicated pillars in our industry we’d started to realise things needed to change.
 Had we really been over treating all this time?
 Study after study backed by more & more scientific research had started an overhaul in treatment methods and the seemingly impossible happened.
 Gradually and painfully slowly trends started to shift and we finally saw the decline of instrumentation replaced by more minimally invasive treatment modalities.
 We’d started to think beyond the parameters of what we’d always been taught and with some key opinion leaders holding our hands we cautiously stepped out of the shadows of old fashioned over treatment and into the dazzling lights of modern, forward thinking, results based, patient centred approaches.
 All of a sudden we were discussing biofilms instead of calculus.
 We were giving oral hygiene instruction before scaling.
 We were doing single visit treatments and quadrant scaling was losing its credibility.
 Things were changing.
 There was a revolution occurring and it was happening right in front of our very eyes.

-I grew in confidence as I became more familiar with the scope of clinical range my airflow could offer.
-Using it in hard to reach areas, previously non-responding sites, peri-implantitis sites that i didn’t know what else to do with.
+I grew in confidence as I became more familiar with the scope of clinical range my AIRFLOW® could offer.
+Using it in hard to reach areas, previously non-responding sites, peri-implantitis sites that I didn’t know what else to do with.
 The clouds parted and the sun began to shine as I was met by the stark realisation that I was no longer looking at a problem.
 I was looking at a solution.

 A storm broke loose in my mind and so saw the birth of a new generation of treatment in my surgery.
 There was no stopping me.
 I was suddenly awakened.
 Frantic.
 Charged.
 Eager.
 Enthusiastic.
 The more I used it the more it impressed me.
 Treatment times were getting shorter yet results were getting better.
 I was evolving, growing, like someone had injected life back into my veins.
 I sat up a littler straighter.
 I ran to time.
 I felt energised.
 I wanted the gaps in my books to be filled and I definitely, definitely smiled more.
 Anyone who would listen I told.
 The staff, the bosses, my colleges, my family, my patients.
-I was dazzled by airflows potential and the prospect of how far we could take it.
-That said there seemed to be no clear direction on when best to use airflow to get the most from it.
+I was dazzled by the potential of AIRFLOW® and the prospect of how far we could take it.
+That said there seemed to be no clear direction on when best to use AIRFLOW® to get the most from it.
 I was experimenting but it felt disordered.
 Chaotic almost.

 When my turn came around I took to that stage and I felt proud to show my work.
-I stood tall and i stood proud and i told them what i knew.
-Airflow was our common denominator.
-Airflow was the bridge between us.
+I stood tall and i stood proud and I told them what I knew.
+AIRFLOW® was our common denominator.
+AIRFLOW® was the bridge between us.
 It wasn’t just for the specialist at all.
-Airflow equipped the lay person.
+AIRFLOW® equipped the lay person.
 The hygienist at base level.
 I was the coal face and the wet fingers at the raw end of prophylaxis and it gave me the ability to work to the same standards as the specialists leading our field.
 Suddenly everything had become so simple.
-What i didn’t know then was just how much GBT was going to change my clinical working practice forever.
+What I didn’t know then was just how much GBT was going to change my clinical working practice forever.

 Back in general practice I had a renewed confidence.
-What had i been doing all those years?
+What had I been doing all those years?
 I took the GBT protocol and added my own flare to each stage.
-Every single patient that walked through my door had GBT and the beneﬁts of plus powder explained to them.
+Every single patient that walked through my door had GBT and the beneﬁts of PLUS powder explained to them.
 I no longer spoke of disease but of prevention.
 I was empowered and motivated and so too were my patients.

 I’d made contact with a practice that had been recently purchased by a young and enthusiastic dentist who was looking for someone to revitalise their failing hygiene department where patients were still being subject to quadrant hand scaling and all that the long appointments, pain and discomfort brought.
 At that time his hygiene books consisted of one Tuesday afternoon a week and even they couldn’t be ﬁlled.
 It was losing money and the struggle was very real.

 I pitched the GBT concept to the new principle who had visions of creating a slick, preventative, prophylaxis practice.
 He had not only vision but thankfully he also had courage.
-Nevertheless it took a great leap pf faith for him to invest in me and invest in the airflow equipment particularly given the loss of profit he’d experienced with his previous hygienist and the scepticism that now surrounded the whole department.
+Nevertheless it took a great leap of faith for him to invest in me and invest in the AIRFLOW® equipment particularly given the loss of profit he’d experienced with his previous hygienist and the scepticism that now surrounded the whole department.

 It didn’t stop inside the surgery for me.
 I was desperate to share my knowledge and unleash GBT’s potential to other hygienists in the UK.
-I took to social media and rapidly made a name for myself on the hygiene forum as the go-to airflow guru.
+I took to social media and rapidly made a name for myself on the hygiene forum as the go-to AIRFLOW® guru.
 Requests to run courses came thick and fast and I travelled the length & breath of the country spreading the word either practicing GBT, teaching GBT or dreaming about GBT!

 In November 2017 I was nominated for Best Hygienist at the National Industry Awards and to my utter shock and amazement I won.
 I was humbled and honoured but yet again felt somewhat fraudulent.
-I knew my success was largely attributable to the GBT model that had been handed down me.
-Nevertheless I accepted with pride and dedicated my award to the incredible individuals that have developed airflow into the game changer that it is today.
+I knew my success was largely attributable to the GBT model that had been handed down to me.
+Nevertheless I accepted with pride and dedicated my award to the incredible individuals that have developed AIRFLOW® into the game changer that it is today.

 Life in general practice in the UK for many hygienists is gruelling.
 Expectations from patients, from bosses and from our governing bodies are high, standards are unprecedented, hours are long and appointment times are short.
-20 Minute appointments are not uncommon in the UK and packing in assessment, motivation, full mouth scaling, polishing and homeware is back breaking for the most experiences and bordering on unachievable for the majority.
+20 Minute appointments are not uncommon in the UK and packing in assessment, motivation, full mouth scaling, polishing and homecare is back breaking for the most experiences and bordering on unachievable for the majority.
 The results being low morale, poorly motivated and disengaged hygienists and poorly managed mouths.
 It doesn’t need to be this way.
 GBT has transformed my clinical practice entirely and it can change others too.
-I’d go as far as to say i’m unrecognisable from the hygienist i was 5 years ago.
+I’d go as far as to say I’m unrecognisable from the hygienist I was 5 years ago.
 My appointments are slick, measured, controlled and most importantly complete.
 Treatment is carried out without compromise and to the highest standard.
 Most importantly my patients feel empowered, motivated and are my greatest GBT ambassadors.
-I feel in control, I feel inspired and just for EMS… ‘I feel good!’
+I feel in control, I feel inspired and because of EMS… ‘I feel good!’